-It’s been 10 years since Pole started creating vehicle audio assets for games.
-Why have you allowed that reputation to remain so dominant over the years, instead of branching out to other aspects of audio services that you could provide for the media world?
+It’s been ten years since Pole started creating audio assets for racing games.
+Why have you allowed that reputation to remain so dominant over the years, instead of branching out to other aspects of audio services?

 We were so heavily involved with vehicles that it kind of stuck in the early stages.
 It’s only in the last couple of years that we felt that we should let people know of our other abilities.
-Mats does music composition for AAA games like “Just Cause 2″ and “Mad Max”.
-He’s been doing music full time for Pole for over 10 years.
+Mats does music composition for AAA games like “Just Cause 2” and “Mad Max“.
+He’s been doing music full time for Pole for over ten years.

 When we started recording vehicles in 2006, we had no clue of how to go about things.
 We didn’t know any other people who worked in this field, so we started from scratch and developed our own methods.
-It wasn’t until 2011 when we met Ben Minto, the Senior Audio Director at DICE, that we realized that there were other people who did the same thing.
-Aside from that, Ben opened up many doors for us and that we have a lot to thank him for.
+It wasn’t until 2011 when we met Ben Minto, the Senior Audio Director at EA DICE, that we realized that there were other people who did the same thing.
+Ben also opened up many doors for us, and we have a lot to thank him for.

-I also saw on your website that you offer consultation for certain media projects.
-Such services include 3D animation and editing.
+I also saw on your website that you offer consultation for media projects, on things like 3D animation and editing.
 How does an audio company manage to offer those services?

 We work with the Blom Brothers on those jobs.
-They cover anything that has with cinema to do, from scripts to film music to directing and visual effects.
+They cover anything that has to do with cinema, from scripts to film music to directing and visual effects.
 So since we can handle the audio aspect, we figured that we could work closely with them on an increased range of projects.

 I see.
-Well, let’s talk about vehicle recording.
-What’s the danger level associated with this kind of work, particularly with recording military vehicles and high-speed racing cars?
+Let’s talk about vehicle recording.
+What’s the danger associated with this kind of work, particularly with recording military vehicles and high-speed racing cars?

 In our line of work the dangers can present themselves in different ways, though it usually comes down to sitting in very fast-moving vehicles with drivers whose capabilities you don’t know that well.
-In terms of damaged vehicles, we did once rigged a car that didn’t come back in one piece, but thankfully no-one was in it, haha.
+In terms of damaged vehicles, we did once rig a car that didn’t come back in one piece, but thankfully no-one was in it (laughs).

 Have you ever had to blow up a car and record the explosion?

-We’ve always used mics both inside the vehicle and on aboard the exterior, even during the game recordings.
-You need that in order to create realistic audio for both 1st and 3rd person views in the game.
-For film, however, you need to produce the sound of a car approach an object, driving away from an object, pulling to a stop and opening the door, a car chase, etc. That was what we didn’t have initially, but we do those now.
+We’ve always used mics both inside the vehicle and on on the exterior, even during the game recordings.
+You need that in order to create realistic audio for both first and third person views in the game.
+For film, however, you need to produce the sound of a car approaching an object, driving away from an object, pulling to a stop and opening the door, etc. Those were the things we didn’t do initially; but we do those now.

 I’ve looked at your sample library shop, which is quite extensive.
-How have you gone about amassing all those car models that the average person can’t find at a dealership?
+How have you amassed all those car models that the average person can’t find at a dealership?